thiblahute/meson-website/Creating-OSX-packages.md

       @executable_path/../FrameWorks/SDL2.framework/Versions/A/SDL2 \
       ${MESON_INSTALL_PREFIX}/Contents/MacOS/myapp

 This is the part of OSX app bundling that you must always do yourself.
 OSX dependencies come in many shapes and forms and unfortunately there is no reliable automatic way to tell how each dependency library should be handled.
-You have to do <tt>otool -L /path/to/binary</tt> and manually add the copy and fix steps to your install script.
-You only have to do that once per dependency, though.
+Frameworks go to the <tt>Frameworks</tt> directory while plain <tt>.dylib</tt> files usually go to <tt>Contents/Resources/lib</tt> (but you can put them wherever you like).
+To get this done you have to check what your program links against with <tt>otool -L /path/to/binary</tt> and manually add the copy and fix steps to your install script.
+Do not copy system libraries inside your bundle, though.

 After this you have a fully working, self-contained OSX app bundle ready for distribution.

+## Creating a .dmg installer

+A .dmg installer is similarly quite simple, at its core it is basically a slightly fancy compressed archive.
+A good description can be found on [this page](https://el-tramo.be/guides/fancy-dmg/).
+Please read it and create a template image file according to its instructions.

+The actual process of creating the installer is very simple: you mount the template image, copy your app bundle in it, unmount it and convert the image into a compressed archive.
+The actual commands to do this are not particularly interesting, feel free to steal them from either the linked page above or from the sample script in Meson's test suite.

+## Putting it all together

+There are many ways to put the .dmg installer together and different people will do it in different ways.
+The linked sample code does it by having two different scripts.
+This separates the different pieces generating the installer into logical pieces.

+<tt>install_script.sh</tt> only deals with embedding dependencies and fixing the library paths.

+<tt>build_osx_installer.sh</tt> sets up the build with the proper paths, compiles, installs and generates the .dmg package.

+The main reasoning here is that in order to build a complete OSX installer package from source, all you need to do is to cd into the source tree and run <tt>./build_osx_installer.sh</tt>.

 ---